-Click Preset Position to open the Preset Position page.
-In this page, you can set the preset position for the Network Camera.
-A total of 20 preset positions can be configured.
+In this page, you can set preset positions for the Network Camera.
+You can also select some preset positions for it to partol.
+A total of 128 preset positions can be configured.

-Follow the steps below to set preset positions:
+Follow the steps below to set a preset position:

-- 1. Adjust the Network Camera to a desired position with the buttons on the right side of the window. - 2.
+- 1. Adjust the Network Camera to a desired position using the buttons on the right side of the window.
+Click Set as home or Default home to define your home definition. - 2.
 In the Preset position name text box, enter a descriptive name for the preset position.
 The preset position name allows up to forty characters.
-Click Add to take effect.
-The preset position name will appear in the Preset Positions drop-down list.
-To remove a preset position from the list, select a preset position name from the Preset Positions drop-down list and then click Delete. - 3.
-You can click "Go to" to aim at preset positions, which will also displayed in the main page. - 4.
+Click Add to take effect. - 3.
+To remove a preset position from the list, select a preset position name from the Preset Positions drop-down list, then click Delete. - 4.
 Click Save to take effect.